Tax Benefits of Professional Trader Status

 The mark-to-market election is made by attaching a statement with the following information:

 - that the election is being made under IRC §475(f);

 - the name of the business or some other designation that distinguishes the trading business from other activities by the taxpayer; and

 - the 1st tax year for which the election applies.

 The election must be made before the non-extended due date of the previous tax year.
 So the deadline for making the election for 2019 is Tax Day in April, 2020.

 Since the mark-to-market election requires a change of the accounting method for reporting gains and losses, the taxpayer must file Form 3115, Application for Change in Accounting Method.
 If the request conforms to Revenue Procedure 2011-14, then permission will be automatically granted.
 This election may only be revoked by receiving permission from the IRS, by re-filing Form 3115 to change the accounting method and paying a fee for the change.

 Warning!
 Professional Trader Status May Be Revoked

 Judging by some court cases, the IRS seems to require day trading or at least very short-term trades.
 Trades must also be conducted on most of the trading days during the tax year.
 Additionally, most of the income must be earned from capital gains, not from interest or dividends.
 Otherwise, the IRS may decide that the professional trader is actually an investor, thereby revoking the professional trader status, which will incur a hefty liability of back taxes, penalties, and fines.
-If the trader wants longer-term investments or investments that pay interest or dividends, then it should be done in a segregated account, outside of the business.
-The risk is that since there are no bright lines distinguishing the professional trader from an investor, the IRS may dispute the professional trader status.
+If the trader wants longer-term investments or investments that pay interest or dividends, then those investments should be held in a segregated account, outside of the business.
+Without bright lines to distinguish the professional trader from an investor, the IRS may dispute the professional trader status, making the election of professional trading staus risky.
 It may be difficult to win such a case, especially if the taxpayer is operating in a gray area.